dynaconf/dynaconf/docs/index.md

         More details in [Settings Files](/settings_files/)

     === ".secrets.toml"
-        **Optionally** store sensitive data in a local only file `.secrets.toml`
+        **Optionally** store sensitive data in a local-only file `.secrets.toml`
         ```toml
         password = "s3cr3t"
         token = "dfgrfg5d4g56ds4gsdf5g74984we5345-"
         message = "This file doesn't go to your pub repo"
         ```

-        > ⚠️ `dynaconf init` command puts the `.secrets.*` in yout `.gitignore` to avoid it to be exposed on public repos but it is your responsibility to keep it safe in your local environment, also the recommendation for production environments is to use the built-in support for Hashicorp Vault service for password and tokens.
+        > ⚠️ `dynaconf init` command puts the `.secrets.*` in your `.gitignore` to avoid it being exposed on public repos but it is your responsibility to keep it safe in your local environment, also the recommendation for production environments is to use the built-in support for Hashicorp Vault service for password and tokens.

         ```ini
-        # Secrets doesn't go to public repos
+        # Secrets don't go to public repos
         .secrets.*
         ```